 Dazed and Confused: Smoke Point Versus Flash Point

 A couple of days ago, I received a question from Carla regarding cooking oils.
-There are tons of oils out there that are suitable for cooking, but it can be very confusing.
-I have certainly been confused, and Carla is, so I figured that there would be other people out there equally confused.
+There are tons of oils out there that are suitable for cooking, but it can be unclear.
+I have certainly been confused, and Carla is, so I figured there would be other people out there equally confused.
 Here is Carla's question:

 I am so confused!
-I have checked several sites about "flash points" of oil and everyone of them is different!
+I have checked several sites about "flash points" of oil, and they are different!
 I want to use the best for pan searing.
-I know you recommend canola but I don't have an oven ready cast iron pan so think perhaps another oil that retains more heat is better?
+I know you recommend canola, but I don't have an oven-ready cast iron pan, so perhaps another oil that retains more heat is better?
 (Again, dazed and confused).
 Also, what heat do you keep the burner on ~ high?

 If any of this sounds familiar, read on.

-Generally speaking, the temperature that we are most concerned with when it comes to using oils to transfer heat to our food is the smoke point.
-We've all been there - our oil is heating merrily in the pan, and then all of a sudden, wisps of smoke begin rising from it and it starts to smell funny.
-Meet the smoke point of your oil.
+Generally speaking, the temperature we are most concerned with when using oils to transfer heat to our food is the smoke point.
+We've all been there—our oil is heating merrily in the pan, and then wisps of smoke begin rising from it, and it starts to smell funny.
+So, meet your oil's smoke point.

-Once the oil reaches the smoke point, it signals that the oil is chemically breaking down.
-More important for us cooks, that nasty smell translates into off flavors in our food.
-If you have reached the smoke point, it's time to concede defeat, get rid of that oil and start again.
+Once the oil reaches the smoke point, it signals it is chemically breaking down.
+More critical for us cooks, that nasty smell translates into off-flavors in our food.
+If you have reached the smoke point, it's time to concede defeat, get rid of that oil, and start again.

 There is a problem, though.
-It's all well and good to know what it means to reach the smoke point, but we also have to know what that temperature is so we can keep the oil from reaching it.
+It's all good to know what it means to reach the smoke point, but we also have to know what that temperature is to keep the oil from reaching it.

-Fortunately for us, many helpful scientists have determined the smoke point for almost every oil known to man.
+Fortunately, many helpful scientists have determined the smoke point for almost every oil known to man.
 Let's all take a moment to thank the scientists.
-"Thank You Scientists"
+"Thank You, Scientists"

 Low Smoke Point Oils

-Unrefined oils, such as flax seed oil, walnut oil and sesame oil have very low smoke points - between 225°F and 350°F. Since these smoke points can easily be reached and exceeded even on medium heat, especially when used in small amounts, unrefined oils are usually used for flavoring a dish or a dressing instead of as a cooking medium.
+Unrefined oils, such as flax seed, walnut, and sesame, have very low smoke points - between 225°F and 350°F. Since these smoke points can easily be reached and exceeded even on medium heat, mainly when used in small amounts, unrefined oils are usually used for flavoring a dish or a dressing instead of as a cooking medium.

 Medium Smoke Point Oils